macosui/macos_ui/website/docs/getting_started/first_app.md

 ---
 id: first_app
-title: Write your first app
+title: Writing your first app
-sidebar_position: 2
+sidebar_position: 3
 ---

 :::tip
-This codelab walks you through witing your first Flutter application for macOS using `macos_ui`.
-If you are new to Flutter, you might want to begin with Flutter's ["Write your first Flutter app"](https://docs.flutter.dev/get-started/codelab) or ["Write your first Flutter app on the web"](https://docs.flutter.dev/get-started/codelab-web) codelabs.
+This codelab walks you through witing your first Flutter application for macOS using `macos_ui`, *from scratch*.
+If you are new to Flutter, you might want to begin with Flutter's ["Write your first Flutter app"](https://docs.flutter.dev/get-started/codelab) or ["Write your first Flutter app on the web"](https://docs.flutter.dev/get-started/codelab-web) codelabs and return here afterwards.

+If you are already comfortable with Flutter, the [Quick Start](quick_start.md) guide might be more appropriate for you.
 :::

 ## Step 1: Create the starter Flutter app

 Create a simple, templated Flutter app using the instructions found using the method of your choice.
-You can follow the instructions found in [Getting Started with your first Flutter app](https://docs.flutter.dev/get-started/test-drive#create-app).
+You can follow the instructions found in Flutter's [Getting Started with your first Flutter app](https://docs.flutter.dev/get-started/test-drive#create-app).
 Name the project "basics".

 ## Step 2: Add `macos_ui`